 10 Warning Signs of Bad Relationships

-I think the worst sign of all types of bad relationships is the first one: secrets.
+Perhaps the worst sign of all types of bad relationships is the first one: secrets.
 If you can’t talk to your boyfriend or husband – and if you can’t tell anyone what he says and does to you – then it’s a bad relationship.
 Another important sign of an unhealthy relationship is how you feel.
-If you feel unhappy, insecure, and unloved when you’re with him, then you may need to rethink your relationship patterns and communication.
+Are you jealous of other people’s relationships?
+If you feel unhappy, insecure, and unloved when you’re with your boyfriend or husband, then you may be stuck in unhealthy patterns and attitudes.

 Are you keeping secrets from your boyfriend or husband?
 Are you keeping secrets from your family and friends about your boyfriend, by protecting him from his own behavior or choices?
 Have you lost yourself in your relationship?
 Secrets and lies are warning signs that something isn’t right.

-1. You keep your man’s actions and words a secret
+1. You keep his actions and words a secret

 If you can’t tell your family or friends about the things your boyfriend or husband says and does, then you may not be in a healthy loving relationship.
 If you lie to protect him, then it’s time to get out of that bad relationship.
 You’re not just with the wrong guy…you’re being the wrong type of woman.

 Examples of keeping secrets include: lying or deceiving your loved ones about how your husband treats your children, hiding things your boyfriend broke or ruined because he was angry, and not talking about the names he calls you or the things he asks or makes you do.
 The more secrets you keep, the more you’re hiding.
 The more you hide, the worse your relationship is.